PabloLorenzo123/bodybuilding-forum/README.md

 ## Techstack
 This project is built on Flask a python library used for creating web applications.
-The frontend is CSS,Html and JS, using the Bootstrap library.
+The frontend is CSS, Html and JS, using the Bootstrap library.
 The database is SQLite.

 ## Purpose